Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 We’re glad to have had Philip, our tour guide help us navigate a variety of fascinating dry foods, tea, and herbal remedies.

-The store’s name means Bird’s Nest, and unsurprisingly they specialize in Birds Nest.
-It is a specific nest from swiftlet birds and is one of the most expensive things you can consume.
+The store’s name means Bird’s Nest, and unsurprisingly, they specialize in Bird’s Nest.
+It is a specific nest made from swiftlet birds and is one of the most expensive things you can consume.

-Known to cure a whole host of ailments from arthritis to memory improvement, several kinds of Ginseng were available for sale.
-The older the ginseng, the more valuable it is.
+It is known to cure a whole host of ailments from arthritis to memory improvement.
+We learned the older the ginseng, the more valuable it is.

 This experience reminded us of our visit to Chinatown Bangkok , the world’s largest and oldest Chinatown outside of China.